wanjiru-njuguna/rock-paper-scissors-2/README.md

 This game is a good pass time when you are taking a break from work or having a lazy day at home.

+This is also a beginner friendly project for students learning coding to embark on.

 Happy playing!